-Setting up Expression Web Ebook
+Setting up Expression Web Ebooks

 Previously only readers of the Any Expression Web Tips Ezine could see first hand the tutorials that go to make up this ebook.
 They are all available here on the site in the Expression Web Tutorials.
 However it is handy to have your own ebook ready to hand which you can follow along to in Setting up your Expression Web application.